 Where to Find iOS 16 Reviews

-If you’re currently running iOS 16, or if you’re planning to upgrade, you’ll want to sift through feedback from early adopters.
+If you’re currently running iOS 16 on your iPhone, or if you’re planning to upgrade, you’ll want to sift through feedback from other users.
 This feedback will alert you to potential problems and performance issues others are having on the same iPhone model.

 How to Fix iOS 16 Problems

 Some problems might require a fix from Apple in a future iOS 16 update.
 Others, you may be able to fix on your own.

 Before you get in contact with Apple customer support, take a look at our list of fixes for the most common iOS 16 problems.